-Understanding genetic diversity (and why it matters)
+Understanding genetic diversity and Coefficient of Inbreeding (and Why it Matters)

 If you’ve spent any time reading up on DNA testing or researching dog breeding, you’ve probably come across the terms “genetic diversity” and “coefficient of inbreeding (COI).”
 But you may not know what they mean or how they differ.
 These are tricky terms that can be tough to decipher on your own.
 So keep reading for a breakdown of these technical topics.